jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 The pictures above display a cloning depth of __2__, but any cloning depth can be used.

-A command definition or other inactive command displays __Value Thru__ parameters the exact same way.
+A command definition or other inactive command displays __Value Thru__ parameters similarly.
 The __Value Thru__ parameter of a command definition is usually not filled in:

 ![](images/Input%20Output%20Parameter%20Passings.026.png)